alderhilldigital/gitbook-designing-web-applications/layers.md

 }

 Given these crude specifications for our objects, we could then implement them and create a bizlogic directory and a number of .inc files that implement the various classes needed for this functionality.
 If our UserManager and User objects were sufficiently complex, we could create a separate userman directory for them and put other middle-tier functionality, such as payment systems, order tracking systems, or product catalogues into their own directories.
-Referring back to Chapter 3, "Code Organization and Reuse," we might choose a layout similar to the following:
+We might choose a layout similar to the following:

 Web Site Directory Layout: